jeffreychaplin/home-gh-pages/mobileapps/_posts/2021-01-12-comicbookapp.md

 ## Information

-I created an Android mobile app to help keep track of my comic book collection.
-I've been using it for quite some time, but I am in the process of re-writting it.
+I created an Android hybrid app 5+ years ago to keep track of comic book collections.
+The app has been shared with fellow comic book collectors to test the app.
+An update to the app is currently in development.